Gordonby/ACS-K8S-Lab-L200/README.md

 ## Challenge 3 - Deploy the capture order container and mongo db

-Here we want you to deploy a mongoDB single pod using a standard Helm chart, deploy the container captureordertd populating the environment variables and expose the captureordertd container as a public endpoint by using a Service.
+Here we want you to
+1. Deploy a mongoDB single pod using a standard Helm chart
+1. Deploy the container *captureordertd*, populating the environment variables and expose the captureordertd container as a public endpoint by using a Service. (*Yaml writing time everyone!
+Notepad (or VS Code at the ready)*)

 ### Hints